oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ---
-eleventyExcludeFromCollections: true
 title: Create Performant Layouts and Resilient Dropdowns
 sub: This CSS anchor positioning course teaches you how
 author: james
 extended: |
-  James has added key features to the Anchor Positioning polyfill, and helped clients troubleshoot anchor positioning in a variety of frameworks.
-He has written about anchor positioning on the OddBird site, and spoken on Learn With Jason and at Michigan TS.
+  James added key features to the Anchor Positioning polyfill, and helped clients troubleshoot anchor positioning in a variety of frameworks.
+He has written about anchor positioning on the OddBird site, and spoken on Learn With Jason and at Michigan TypeScript.

   In addition to this email course, you can hire James for one-on-one consulting or to refactor your existing application.